Air

 fighter-bomber attack (FBA) roles, the latter presumably without the

 Orpheus pod.
-Because of this 306 Squadron dubbed itself
+Because of this 306 Squadron

-"NATO's Only Fighting Eyes" and it was the first squadron to apply
+"NATO's Only Fighting Eyes" and it was the first squadron to

-develop in the early 1990s.
-In 1985 the squadron was not yet fully
+developed from the mid 1980s to the early 1990s.
+In 1985 the squadron

-operational, flying nine F-16(R)s (9 UE, nine units equipped) because the
+operational, flying nine F-16(R)s (9 UE, nine units equipped) because

-transition from the RF-104G Starfighter, which began in 1983, was
+transition from the RF-104G Starfighter, which began in 1983,

 not yet fully completed.
 In May 1986 the squadron was fully operational